nukopian/DBIx-Squirrel/README.md

     #
     $num = $itr->count_all();

-    # Reset the iterator
+    # Reset an iterator so that it will be executed again.
     #
     $itr = $itr->reset();

-    # Reset the iterator, and decide how to slice rows.
+    # Reset the iterator.
+Also set the slice-style.
     #
     $itr = $itr->reset({});
     $itr = $itr->reset([]);

-    # Reset the iterator, and decide how many rows to buffer up at a time.
+    # Reset the iterator.
+Also specify how many rows to slurp at a time.
     #
     $itr = $itr->reset(10);

     # Reset the iterator.
-Also decide how many rows to buffer up at a time
+Set the slice style and how slurpy our row fetches
-    # and how to slice up the rows.
+    # are.
     #
     $itr = $itr->reset($slice, $row_count);
     $itr = $itr->reset($row_count, $slice);